 An algae scrubber purposely grows algae in your tank in a concentrated area so that it can do filtration for you.
 In fact, it has the ability to eliminate algae in your display tank since the area you grow your algae in will be so much more attractive for algae to thrive.

 When Algae turf scrubbers were first around most of the hobby world who adopted them utilized Dr. Walter Adey's dump tray style scrubber.
 The design relied primarily on the growth of red turf algae.
 This dump tray model had several drawbacks though.
 It was massive taking a large amount of space.
 The dump trays would swing back and forth and were noisy.
 Many of these models were not operated correctly, which lead to some of the negative feedback you may likely hear from forum, stores, or other hobbyists.

 After around 2008, a new bred of algae turf scrubbers were released.
 These models used a fixed screen that hangs on a waterfall style water pipe and is illuminated by lights.
 These waterfall models excel at growing green hair algae and have a much smaller foot print then the dump tray models.
 This green hair algae is far superior to the red algae as it grows faster and has better nutrient export than the red algae grown in the dump tray models.

 These waterfall models have become very popular on hobbyist forums and there are multiple DIY applications for them along with success stories of hobbyist who have used them.
-Many of these diy algae turf scrubber setups are so successful with them that they no longer use expensive equipment like protein skimmers, media reactors, bio-pellets, etc. They also reported incredible pod growth.
+Many of these diy algae turf scrubber setups are so successful that they no longer use expensive equipment like protein skimmers, media reactors, bio-pellets, etc. They also reported incredible pod growth.
 The algae turf scrubbers would grow millions of baby pods, enough to feed Mandarin Gobies.

 These DIY models were wonderful.
 They were cheap to build, they produced great results, but something was missing.
 It was only available to DIYers!
 Not everyone in the hobby is a DIYer and the scrubber technology was patented for years so not a lot of ready-made products were available – until recently.